john-marinelli/midi-synthesizer/README.md

 ## platformIO

-Instead of using the Arduino IDE, for modularity, intellisense and better compatibility with non-microcontroller projects, this program is being built with platformIO.
+Instead of using the Arduino IDE, for increased modularity, intellisense and better compatibility with non-microcontroller projects, this program is being built with platformIO.

 To get started with platformIO and try out this project on your own microcontroller, visit https://platformio.org/ for instructions.